errollgnargnar/selectOptionsDumpDemo/README.md

-# select Options Dump Demo
+# Select Options Dump Demo

-Demonstrates a feature of adding options to a series of Select elements as well as removing any created element from all Selects.
+*Demonstrates a feature of adding options to a series of Select elements as well as removing any created element from all Selects.*

     const groupSelAll = getElementsbyClassName('groupSel');